Opsumit Prescribing Information

 USE IN SPECIFIC POPULATIONS

-Opsumit may cause fetal harm when administered to a pregnant woman and is contraindicated during pregnancy.
+Based on data from animal reproduction studies, Opsumit may cause embryo-fetal toxicity, including birth defects and fetal death, when administered to a pregnant female and is contraindicated during pregnancy.
+There are risks to the mother and the fetus associated with pulmonary arterial hypertension in pregnancy (see Clinical Considerations).
+There are limited data on Opsumit use in pregnant women.
 Macitentan was teratogenic in rabbits and rats at all doses tested.
-A no-effect dose was not established in either species.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, advise the patient of the potential hazard to a fetus [see Contraindications (4.1)].
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, advise the patient of the risk to a fetus [see Contraindications (4.1)].

 In both rabbits and rats, there were cardiovascular and mandibular arch fusion abnormalities.
 Administration of macitentan to female rats from late pregnancy through lactation caused reduced pup survival and impairment of the male fertility of the offspring at all dose levels tested.